Angus Deayton: Subsequent career

-After his stint on Have I Got News for You ended, Deayton's work included a reunion of the Radio Active cast in a new episode in December 2002.
+Following the end of his stint on Have I Got News for You, Deayton's work included a reunion of the Radio Active cast in a new episode in December 2002.
 In 2003, he guest-starred as Downing Street's spin doctor in an episode of the BBC comedy Absolute Power, starring Stephen Fry and John Bird.
 In January 2004, he starred in the BBC comedy Nighty Night.
 Deayton had a cameo role as a hotel receptionist in the 2004 film Fat Slags.
 A few months later, he presented the quiz Bognor or Bust.
 In January 2006, he hosted an ITV show based upon self-help videos called Help Your Self.

 Deayton is associated with Comic Relief/Sport Relief and featured in its broadcasts.
 He co-presented the Sport Relief charity programme Only Fools on Horses in July 2006.
 Deayton appeared for the England team as a second-half substitute in the Soccer Aid match in support of UNICEF on 27 May 2006.
 He returned as a starting player for England in a 7 September 2008 rematch.

 In 2007, he was in Casualty, playing an exaggerated version of himself in a Comic Relief-related story.
 In June 2007, Deayton returned to the BBC to host panel show, Would I Lie to You?.
-In November 2007, he was censured by the BBC for making a "pungently personal" joke about Jimmy Savile and his mother on the show.
-He also hosted the second season in 2008, before being replaced by Rob Brydon.
+In November 2007, he was censured by the BBC for making a "pungently personal" joke about Jimmy Savile and his mother on the show, during which team captain Lee Mack told Deayton that he thought the jokes were "well out of order".
+He also hosted the second series in 2008, before being replaced by Rob Brydon.
 On 3 September 2007, Deayton hosted the third series of Hell's Kitchen, but was dismissed in 2009 following arguments with chef Marco Pierre White and was replaced by Claudia Winkleman.